Almarch/pokedex/README.md

 It consists in a stack of services orchestrated by Kubernetes.

 In a nutshell, it encompasses an UI and an inference service.
-A custom agentic proxy intercepts the requests between these services, processes them, and eventually augments them with information from a vector DB.
+A custom agentic proxy intercepts the requests between these services, processes them, and augments them with information from a vector DB.

 The models have been selected with respect to their minimalism, performance and multilingualism.

 The project has been set-up such as English and French are the two supported languages of the assistant.
-Depending on the request, the assistant uses the appropriate translation of the Pokémon name.
+Depending on the request, the assistant uses the appropriate translation of the Pokémon names.

 <br>
 <div align="center">